liyueshining/swagger-monkey/README.md

         print('Initialized the database.')
   ```

-  THen create initdb.sh or init.bat as follows:  and run it
+  Then create initdb.sh or init.bat as follows:  and run it
   ```bash
     export FLASK_APP=service.py
     or